Yeo Seo-jeong: 2023

 Yeo competed at the 2023 City of Jesolo Trophy, helping South Korea win the team silver medal behind Italy.
 Individually, she won the gold medal on the vault and the silver medal on the balance beam.
 She then won the bronze medal in the all-around at the South Korean Championships.
 Then at the 2023 Asian Championships, she helped South Korea win the silver medal behind China.
 Individually, Yeo successfully defended her vault title.

 Yeo competed at the World Championships where she helped Korea place 11th as a team during qualifications.
 In doing so, Korea qualified a full team to compete at the 2024 Olympic Games.
 Individually Yeo qualified for the vault final.
 During the final, Yeo performed two clean vaults and won the bronze medal behind Rebeca Andrade of Brazil and American Simone Biles.
 This was the first World Championships medal won by a female South Korean gymnast.

 2024

 Yeo won the bronze medal in the all-around at the Korean National Team Selection competition, leading to her selection for the 2024 Summer Olympics team alongside Eom Do-hyun, Lee Da-yeong, Lee Yun-seo, and Shin Sol-yi.
+South Korea placed twelfth in the team competition.
+Individually, Yeo qualified to the vault final, where she ultimately finished seventh.

+2025

+Yeo competed only domestically in 2025.
+At the Korean National Sports Festival in September of 2025, she qualified for the uneven bars final, finishing in fourth place.
+In November 2025, she participated in a National Team selection event, though she only competed on uneven bars and balance beam, finishing sixth on each.

+2026

+In April 2026, Yeo resumed competing in the all-around.
+Competing in the senior women's division at the 2026 South Korean Championships, she won the gold medal in the individual all-around, as well as on vault and balance beam.
+She also took second place on floor exercise and third on uneven bars.
+Yeo also participated in the final National Team selection competition for 2026, held in May.
+She received the highest scores on vault and floor exercise during both days of trials.

+Yeo was selected to compete at the 2026 Asian Championships where she helped South Korea win bronze as a team.
+Individually she finished sixth in the all-around and qualified to the vault and floor exercise event finals.
+During event finals she won her third Asian title on vault and finished sixth on floor exercise.